antz22/antz22/README.md

-## Hello!
+## Hello! 👋
 ### I'm a Princeton student studying Computer Science with a focus on Machine Learning and AI.

 - 🔭 I'm currently working as a software engineer at EsperCare
 - 🌱 I'm interested in researching Computer Vision and its real-world applications
-- ⚡I love open source projects and I'm an avid user of linux!
+- ⚡ I love open source projects and I'm an avid user of linux!
+- 👉 Check out my website at [anthonyzhai.com](https://anthonyzhai.com)!

 ### Languages and Tools